seimiya-k/github-test/README.md

- hello, git!!
+ hello, git!

-Everything is local...?
+Everything is local.